Dener3D/Brush-Mesh-Tool/README.md

 After the addon is active, you can add a Brush Mesh node to the scene.

-Just check the "paint checkbox" and it's ready for use.
+You need select a mesh and a material before to start painting.
+After that, just check the "paint checkbox" and it's ready for use.

+You can set the min and max scale, and random Y rotation.

 Ps: Don't set a too hight density value.
 It may decreases performance.